briandrum/codes.forchagrin.com/_chapters/chapter-509-disorderly-conduct-and-peace-disturbance.md

 ## Cross references

 * See sectional histories for similar State law
 * Use of force to suppress riot - see Ohio R.C.
-[2917.05][ORC Section 2917.05]
+[2917.05][ORC 2917.05]
 * Cordoning off riot areas, prohibiting sales of firearms and explosives - see Ohio R.C.
-[3761.16][ORC Section 3761.16]
+[3761.16][ORC 3761.16]
 * Emergency suspension of permits and sales by Director of Liquor Control - see Ohio R.C.
-[4301.251][ORC Section 4301.251]
+[4301.251][ORC 4301.251]
 * Criminal trespass - see GEN. OFF.
 541.05

 ## 509.01   Riot